bcaffo/regmodsbook/manuscript/01_introduction.md

 ## Exploratory analysis of Galton's Data
 [Watch this video before beginning](https://www.youtube.com/watch?v=1akVPR0LDsg&index=2&list=PLpl-gQkQivXjqHAJd2t-J_One_fYE55tC)

 Let's look at the data first.
-This data was created by Francis Galton in 1885.
+This data was created by [Francis Galton](https://en.wikipedia.org/wiki/Francis_Galton) in 1885.
-Galton was a statistician who invented the term and concepts of regression and correlation, founded the journal Biometrika, and was the cousin of Charles Darwin.
+Galton was a statistician who invented the term and concepts of regression and correlation, founded the journal [Biometrika](http://biomet.oxfordjournals.org/), and was the cousin of [Charles Darwin](https://en.wikipedia.org/wiki/Charles_Darwin).

 You may need to run `install.packages("UsingR")` if the `UsingR` library is not installed.
 Let's look at the marginal (parents disregarding children and children disregarding parents) distributions first.
 The parental distribution is all heterosexual couples.
 The parental average was corrected for gender via multiplying female heights by 1.08.
-Remember, Galton didn't have regression to help figure out a betetr way to do this correction!
+Remember, Galton didn't have regression to help figure out a better way to do this correction!

 {lang=r,title="Loading and plotting Galton's data.",line-numbers=off}